Doctoral Degree Program in Safety Engineering

 What Is a Safety Engineering Doctoral Degree Program?

-According to the American Society of Safety Engineers, a safety engineer works in the fields of environmental or occupational safety (www. www.asse.org).
-You could further specialize in healthcare, industrial hygiene, manufacturing, risk management or similar fields.
+According to the American Society of Safety Engineers, a safety engineer works in the fields of environmental or occupational safety you could further specialize in healthcare, industrial hygiene, manufacturing, risk management or similar fields.
 A safety engineering doctoral degree program offers advanced training that can teach you how to implement initiatives that eliminate or reduce the incidence of workplace injuries or illnesses.
 This training may also include addressing non-workplace related public safety concerns.

 Finding a doctoral degree program specifically titled 'safety engineering' may be a challenge.
 However, related degree programs include those in occupational safety and ergonomics, industrial engineering, environmental and occupational health, ergonomic and human factors, occupational ergonomics and safety, ergonomics and environmental health.
-These disciplines are primarily offered through on-campus curriculums.
+These disciplines are primarily offered through on-campus curricula.
 A small number of online programs may be available.

 What Will I Learn?